 Starting from the evidence that reality already is and progressively will be more and more reality in digitised worlds, in both ways of the "real" world becoming more and more digitised and vice versa the "digital" overflowing in the real, we try to build up an archive of usable and reusable concepts to try to understand contemporary scenarios.
-Not only in the superficial way with the objective of understanding simulated reality, online interactions or how cognition adapt to digital world but also in the wider perspective of the human becoming increasingly "synthetic" (for the chemical and biological interpretation of life becoming synthetic see [29], this text will only address the abstract component of this process, e.g. the increased "synthetical" nature of knowledge in the shape of accumulating and sharing digital information in digital spaces).
+Not only in the superficial way with the objective of understanding simulated reality, online interactions or how cognition adapt to digital world but also in the wider perspective of the human becoming increasingly "synthetic" (for the chemical and biological interpretation of life becoming synthetic see [38], this text will only address the abstract component of this process, e.g. the increased "synthetical" nature of knowledge in the shape of accumulating and sharing digital information in digital spaces).

 The struggle from the dwelling between digital identities and real-world identities is a major effort for at least two generations now, the "cognitive gap" has roots in the noise around this foundational bit of post-postmodern science, basically many major societal transformation from 1978 onward have some component directly relatable to products defined by cybernetic thinking and its elaborations.
 The sections in the first half are the attempt to define some cornerstones for defining the cognitive experiences in digitised worlds, hope that they will hold scrutiny and be solid enough to support the building of the (digital) Archive.
+The second half deals with mechanised systems for effective development of thought experiments to facilitate intuitions to be applied as current practices in an hyperconnected realities.